Managing PAT Testing in the Workplace

 New equipment does not normally need electrical testing before first use, but it should be visually checked for transit damage and obvious defects.
 Add it to your equipment register and set an initial inspection/test frequency based on risk.

+A visual inspection is also essential for identifying counterfeit and substandard electrical equipment.
 A simple purchasing policy also helps reduce risk.
 Buying from reputable suppliers reduces the likelihood of counterfeit or substandard electrical products entering the workplace, particularly for high-risk items such as heaters, chargers and extension leads.

 Personal Electrical Equipment Policy